straybiker/ShoppingList/README.md

 - **Slash Commands**:
   - `/clear-cache`: Instantly delete all items in the current list.
   - `/config-lists`: Enter configuration mode to manage and delete existing lists.
+  - `/config-users`: Enter user configuration mode to view and manage users.
 - **Smart UI**:
   - **Mobile-First Layout**: Fixed header and input box with an endless scrolling list.
-  - Dark premium theme with glassmorphism effects.
+  - **Modern Aesthetics**: Dark premium theme with glassmorphism effects and clean, borderless inputs.
-  - Responsive design for mobile and desktop.
+  - **Responsive Design**: Optimized for both mobile and desktop experiences.
-  - Toast notifications for feedback.
+  - **Interactive Feedback**: Toast notifications and smooth transitions.
 - **List Management**:
   - Add, edit, and delete items.
   - Mark items as completed.